xrdocs/programmability/_tutorials/2022-07-20-a-guide-to-on-box-python-scripting.md

 </pre>
 </div>

+Once again, we must properly activate the script before it will run.
+Process scripts have a slightly different implementation procedure because they are running constantly.
+Thus, we use AppMgr to set them up.
+Find out more about this routine [here](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-5/programmability/configuration/guide/b-programmability-cg-asr9000-75x/process-scripts.html)

+Now that we have set up the script with AppMgr, you have all the tools you need to make process scripts that align with your particular solutions.

-To see a video of me explaining this script, look here:
+To see a video of me explaining the script, look here:

 **VIDEOLINK**